tommac08/docsv2/sources/account_settings.md

 1. Sign in with the GitHub/BitBucket account that you want to be your primary account.
 2. You will go through the [authorization flow](sign_up.md) to sign in.
-3. If you signed in with Github, you will see an option to link Bitbucket under the **Bitbucket Identity Section**.
+3. If you signed in with GitHub, you will see an option to link Bitbucket under the **Bitbucket Identity Section**.
 Click on that and follow the authorization flow for Bitbucket.
-4. If you signed in with Bitbucket, you will see an option to link Github under the **Github Identity Section**.
-Click on that and follow the authorization flow for Github.
+4. If you signed in with Bitbucket, you will see an option to link GitHub under the **GitHub Identity Section**.
+Click on that and follow the authorization flow for GitHub.

 Once your accounts are both connected to Shippable, you should see a consolidated list of orgs and projects in your account.
 You can sign in